AneriMehta/DivisibilityTestPrograms/README.md

 Programs that can check whether the input is divisible by a certain number without using MODULO Operator.

 ## Idea
-* To exploit the Divisibility rules for different numbers!!
+* To explore the Divisibility rules for different numbers!!

 ## Contributing to this project
 * There are folders for each language